Gamercave/Modular-Productivity-Software/README.md

 > this is a large element of phase 1 as the problem space is diverse and research avaliblity is low
 - producing solid initial requirements
 - some simple UML class diagrams
+- Setting Methodologies & tests
-- Writing the start of the report focussed on research aproach and methodologies
+- Writing as much of the report as possible
 - Producing a summary to help with stage 2
 ## Phase 2 Deadline: end of Febuary + - 2 weeks
 - Reflection on stage 1